-Cellbond’s blue barriers are instantly recognisable, but we also manufacture grey barriers and can supply other colours on request.
-We have worked closely with safety experts including EuroNCAP, IIHS and NHTSA in order to develop barriers that will cover a variety of regulatory standards and test protocols within Europe, the US and other countries.
+Cellbond’s renowned blue barriers are instantly recognizable, but we also manufacture grey barriers and can supply other colours on request.
+We have worked closely with safety experts including EuroNCAP, IIHS and NHTSA in order to develop deformable aluminium barriers that will cover a variety of regulatory standards and test protocols within Europe, the US and other countries.

 - IIHS Side Impact Barrier